 The weather graced us with a snow day which meant me and the girls got to hang around in our jammies all day long.
 A decadent treat, indeed.
 We began watching The Crown a week or so ago, and had a mini-marathon in between me cooking and baking Mikey’s birthday cake.

-I went back to my old school Brooklyn roots, and made his favorite cake, the same one I made him every year, except for his 50th birthday.
-It’s a Golden Vanilla Cake (basically this recipe, baked in 6-inch round pans), chocolate butter cream in the center and also used as a crumb coat, then finished with a glaze of chocolate ganache.
+My old school Brooklyn roots shine in this cake— his favorite one, the same cake I made him every year, except for his 50th birthday.
+It’s a Golden Vanilla Cake (basically this recipe, baked in 6-inch round pans), the best chocolate buttercream frosting in the center and also used as a crumb coat, then finished with a glaze of chocolate ganache.
 Yes, it’s as perfect as it sounds.

 Remember I mentioned creating a Homemade Devil’s Food Cake Mix?
 That recipe hasn’t been shared yet, but I’ve also begun working on a Golden Vanilla Cake Mix, too.
 So more to come on both those fronts.
-In the meantime, I wanted to share my recipe The Best Chocolate Buttercream.
+In the meantime, I wanted to share my recipe what I consider the best chocolate buttercream frosting.

 Best Chocolate Buttercream Frosting